 While Oca is simple to grow, the hardest part can be getting your hands on some tubers to get started.
 This is because oca is mostly a backyard vegetable, grown and shared amongst gardeners and hasn’t been widely commercialised.

-Oca holds up well in post so check out mail order garden suppliers, Gumtree, Marketplace and ask around on your local seed swap site or gardening group for tubers.
+Oca holds up well in post so check out mail order garden suppliers for tubers.
+We will also have some for sale in our Shop in Autumn.

 What does it taste like?